belle2/basf2/online_book/workflowmanagement/snakemake/execution.rst

 We execute the full dependency tree of the workflow by calling :code:`snakemake --cores <ncores> -s snakefile`, where we point to the snakefile and :code:`<ncores>` specifies the maximum number of parallelly running tasks.
 Do not forget to setup basf2 beforehand, for the recommended release use :code:`b2setup $(b2help-releases)`.

-To submit rules to the KEKcc batch system, we can specify :code:`snakemake --cores <ncores> -s snakefile --cluster bsub`.
+To submit rules to the KEKcc batch system, we can specify :code:`snakemake --jobs <njobs> -s snakefile --cluster bsub`, where :code:`<njobs>` specifies the maximum number of parallelly running tasks.
 In our case, we only want to submit the reconstructions, therefore we mark all other rules as local in the snakefile:

 .. literalinclude:: localrules
    :language: python